Ace-s-Barbershop/Ace-Barbershop-Website-Tests/README.md

 # Ace’s Barbershop Website Selenium Automated Tests

 These tests are automated tests using Selenium to test the functionality of the Navbar, Sidebar, and Sign In Feature in Ace's Barbershop Website.
-Please refer to this README.md or the System Test report to learn how to run these tests.
+Please refer to this README.md or the System Test Report sections 1.1 and 2 to learn how to run these tests.

 ## Tools